14all-agency/shopify-llms-txt-directory/https-www-lilyblanche-com.md

 - [Lapis Lazuli Jewellery](https://www.lilyblanche.com/collections/lapis-lazuli): Explore our Lapis Lazuli jewellery collection, featuring beautifully handcrafted necklaces, earrings and bangles.
 Celebrated for its rich royal blue colour and natural golden flecks, lapis lazuli is a gemstone long associated with truth, wisdom and inner strength.
 As the birthstone for September, lapis lazuli makes a thoughtful and symbolic gift.
   Updated: 2025-09-17T11:32:55Z
   Total Products: 10
-- [Cross Necklaces](https://www.lilyblanche.com/collections/cross-necklaces): Explore our collection of cross necklaces, featuring elegant and meaningful designs in Sterling Silver and Gold.
+- [Cross Necklaces](https://www.lilyblanche.com/collections/cross-necklaces): Explore our collection of cross necklaces, featuring elegant and meaningful designs in sterling silver, gold & gemstones.
 Each cross pendant is crafted with care and designed to be a timeless symbol of faith, hope, and protection.
 From classic gold cross necklaces to delicate silver cross pendants, this jewellery is perfect for religious gifts, christenings, confirmations, or personal wear.
-  Updated: 2025-09-27T11:31:05Z
+  Updated: 2025-09-28T19:41:01Z
   Total Products: 20
 - [St Christopher Necklaces](https://www.lilyblanche.com/collections/st-christopher-necklaces): Travel safely with a personalised St Christopher necklace, handcrafted in solid silver, gold or 18 carat gold vermeil.
 This traditional necklace for men and women has become the style icon of the season and has been worn by fashionable celebrities such as Taylor Swift, Harry Styles and Hailey Bieber.
 Our meaningful travel protection pendants are traditionally worn as a symbol of safe travels and guidance.
 St Christopher jewellery is a thoughtful gift for adventurers, graduates, and loved ones embarking on a new journey.
 Now trending as modern heirloom pieces, St Christopher necklaces combine spiritual significance with contemporary style.
 Choose from classic round pendants, engraved medallions, and personalised options for a gift that’s both stylish and symbolic.
   Updated: 2025-09-28T11:31:18Z